pcanepa/JS-ICE/README.md

 #### We are now at https://github.com/JS-ICE/JS-ICE.

-#### JS-ICE can be browsed and utilized at https://js-ice.github.io/JS-ICE/site/
+#### Our development version of JS-ICE can be browsed and utilized at https://js-ice.github.io/JS-ICE/test/

 #### Our old site is http://j-ice.sourceforge.net.